ijeetu/OuliersEncrypt/README.md

-- **Lotus**, is a website that allows you to create texts.
+- **Outliers**, is a website that allows you to create texts.
 You can encrypt as much text as you want.
 In future updates, I will explore ways to do more advanced encryption.

 <p align="center"><strong>Encryption Algorithms.</strong></p>